Colombey-les-Belles Aerodrome: Establishment

 Due to its proximity to the front lines, a dispersal plan was set up which placed the majority of buildings in the woods around the flying field.
 All buildings were camouflaged and set well apart from another in an irregular pattern.
 During its time in operation, the depot was never attacked by enemy bombing raids, although on several occasions enemy observation aircraft flew over the depot.
 On three occasions, bombs were dropped on the flying field, but the depot was missed entirely.

 Having in mind the proximity of the base to the front, zig-zag trenches were dug near all barracks for the protection of personnel.
-Also, an anti-aircraft defense was established consisting of four AAA Batteries.
+Also, an anti-aircraft defense was established consisting of four AA batteries.
 These consisted of 16 75mm guns; 30 machine guns and 6 80-inch searchlights, dispersed at positions surrounding the airfield and depot.

 Operations

 To function properly, six principal departments were established at the Depot: Transportation; Advance Supply; Quartermaster; Machine Shops; Aircraft Repair and Aircraft Acceptance and Replacement.
 Other departments of secondary importance were Construction; Post Supply; Air Service Dispursing and Medical.